Bride of Christ: Other interpretations

-Nuns as brides of Christ
+Consecrated women as brides of Christ

 While the most commonly accepted interpretation of the bride of Christ is the Church, there are other, uncommon interpretations.
-A possible alternate interpretation is to regard nuns as being brides of Christ, with their taking monastic vows regarded as a "marriage" to Christ, and their keeping their vows as being faithful to their husband.
+A possible alternate interpretation is to regard consecrated virgins and nuns as being brides of Christ, with their taking the propositum as a mystic betrothal to Christ, and their keeping their resolution being faithful to their husband.
 A notable promoter of that interpretation was Gertrude the Great, a highly influential Christian mystic of the 13th century.
 It is known that, together with her friend and teacher Mechtilde, Gertrude practiced a spirituality called "nuptial mysticism", and came to see herself as the bride of Christ.

 Bernard of Clairvaux

 Bernard of Clairvaux, in his sermons on the Song of Songs, interprets the bride of Christ as the soul and the union thereof as the mystical union of the soul with Christ.

 Brautmystik

 Brautmystik (IPA /'brautˌmystik/), literally 'bride-mysticism', often rendered 'bridal mysticism' or 'nuptial mysticism' in English, was a thirteenth-century Christian spiritual movement associated with the Low Countries.

 It is particularly associated with Beatrice of Nazareth (d.
 1268) and Hadewijch of Antwerp (fl. c.
 1250).
 The movement drew inspiration from the thought of Bernard of Clairvaux, particularly his thinking on the imagery of the Canticle.
 It was a form of affective piety.
 It is often associated with the more intellectual, speculative movement, Wesenmystik.